ctucker02/CircuitPython/README.md

 ### Pictures
 ![FancyLED](media/FancyLEDgif.gif)
 ### Lesson
-I learned more about classes and modules and how they relate to each other; when there is a problem in one it can make both not work. i also learned how to make my code more neat by using a loop function.
+I learned more about classes and modules and how they relate to each other; when there is a problem in one it can make both not work.
+I also learned how to make my code more neat by using a loop function.